Eephus pitch: Development and use in Major League Baseball

 Other pitchers known to have employed the eephus pitch include: Fernando Abad (the "super changeup"), Al McBean (the McBean ball), Luis Tiant, Pedro Borbón, Yu Darvish, Casey Fossum (called the "Fossum Flip"), Steve Hamilton (the folly floater), Liván Hernández, Phil Niekro, Orlando Hernández, Dave LaRoche (LaLob), Carlos Zambrano, Vicente Padilla (dubbed the "soap bubble" by Vin Scully), Satchel Paige, Pascual Pérez (the Pascual Pitch), Kazuhito Tadano, Bob Tewksbury, Carlos Villanueva, Alfredo Simón, Clayton Kershaw, (Note: Kershaw later said the pitch was not what he had intended to throw.)
 Rich Hill, Zack Greinke and unique wind-mill windup 1930s to 1950s pitcher Bobo Newsom.

 The eephus pitch has also been employed by various position players on the rare occasion that they take the mound.
 Examples include Chicago Cubs catcher Tucker Barnhart, who threw a 39-mph eephus pitch for a strike during a one-inning appearance to close the game against the Boston Red Sox on July 16, 2023, and threw only six pitches — all of them eephus pitches, ranging from 34 to 42 mph—for a single and three outs when he pitched the ninth inning of the Cubs' 8–0 loss to the Atlanta Braves on August 4, 2023.
+In the ninth inning of an April 6, 2026 game between the Los Angeles Dodgers and the Toronto Blue Jays, both teams put eephus-throwing position players on the mound.
+Tyler Heineman threw eephus pitches ranging from 39 to 53 mph, allowing no hits, and then in the bottom of the inning Miguel Rojas threw a series of 55-mph eephus pitches, hitting a batter and allowing one run as the Dodgers beat the Blue Jays 14-2.

 Other nicknames for the eephus pitch include the balloon ball, blooper ball, gondola, parachute, rainbow pitch—distinct from the rainbow curve—gravity curve, The Monty Brewster (a reference to the titular character in Brewster's Millions), and the Bugs Bunny curve, a reference to the 1946 Bugs Bunny cartoon Baseball Bugs in which several batters in a row swing and miss at a very slow pitch before the ball reaches the plate.

 The eephus is sometimes used as part of strategy to confuse batters.
 On September 20, 2022, Philadelphia Phillies position player Garrett Stubbs, on a rare pitching assignment, used a series of four eephus pitches to put Toronto Blue Jays catcher Danny Jansen behind in the count.
 The last Stubbs eephus registered 36.9 mph and his next pitch was an 83.8 mph fastball which earned a strikeout against the unprepared Jansen, who saw four consecutive pitches at slow speeds before the faster pitch that struck him out.